-(EU; percentage points; year-on-year changes; last observation: Q1 2016)
+(EU; percentage points; year-on-year changes; last observation: Q2 2016)

 Notes: Debt-to-GDP ratios for NFCs are based on consolidated debt figures.

-Data on changes of non-financial corporations' debt are not available for UK.
+Data on changes of non-financial corporations' debt are not available for the UK.
+The decrease in the debt-to-GDP ratios for Ireland can to a great extent be explained by the large increase in the official Irish GDP in 2015 mainly due to the reallocation of global operators in Ireland.
+For more information see Eurostat's explanatory note (http://ec.europa.eu/eurostat/documents/24987/6390465/Irish_GDP_communication.pdf).
 The credit gap and debt ratios of Belgian NFCs increased strongly in 2016Q1.
 This increase can be attributed to financial activities (debt issuance) of a large Belgian non-financial corporation in the context of a takeover of a large foreign company.